 Take your CBT

 Compulsory basic training is a simple, single-day course in the basics of motorcycle and moped riding.
 It can be done at any DSA-approved location; there are many of these all throughout the United Kingdom, so it’s not hard at all to deal with.
+This won’t actually get you an official moped licence but will allow you to ride on the roads unsupervised and allow you valuable road time to work towards your full licence.

 Once you’ve completed the compulsory basic training, you’ll receive a DL196 certificate, valid for two years.
 With a provisional licence and a DL196 certificate, you can ride any moped on the road, provided you have L plates (or D plates in Wales), you don’t have a passenger, and you don’t ride on motorways.